linemanjs/lineman/README.md

 $ grunt run
 ```

-Grunt's `watch` task will monitor for file changes and Lineman will make sure that any requisite compilation & concatenation will occur, based on the type and location of the file change.
+Grunt's `watch` task will monitor for file changes and Lineman will make sure that any requisite compilation & concatenation occur, based on the type and location of the file change.

-With any luck, visiting the server in your browser will yield something as beautiful as this:
+With any luck, visiting the server in your browser will yield something as *beautiful* as this:

 ![Development Screenshot](http://i.minus.com/i1vI8cdB0tRPK.png)

+The Hello World code shows off JST compilation, CoffeeScript, and Less.
+When you edit a source file, your changes are usually reflected by the time you can refresh your browser.

 ### Production

-When you want to do a full build & deploy, just run the default grunt task.
+When you're ready to send your application off to a remote server, just run the default grunt task.

 ``` bash
 $ grunt
 ```

-The above run all of the defined tasks and produce a deployable web application in the project's `dist/` directory, ready to be deployed to production.
+The above run a default task that produces a deployable web application in the project's `dist/` directory, ready to be deployed to production.

 ### Cleaning